080bct12alex/Terraform/terraform/iac_vs_cac.md

 *Key point:*

-        Use terraform for setup
+        Use terraform for setup and manage infrastructure
         AND
-        Ansible for install and deploy
+        Ansible for install , deploy and manage application